lingyanruan/DPDNet/ModelCheckpoints/Readme.txt

-Download weight and put it here: https://drive.google.com/drive/folders/17xws2utY_a6t-
+Download weight and put it here: [come soon]